raspberrypilearning/sweet-scroll/en/step_2.md

 Add more divs with pictures or text.

-I'm going to include a list of the equipment I need when I'm baking a cake and a picture of the ingredients I will need.
+In the below example, we're going to include a list of the equipment we need to bake a cake, and a picture of the ingredients.

 --- hints ---
 --- hint ---
-To add a section with text, include any html you want inside a div.
-Then add the appropriate CSS. `<p>` and `<h3>` tags were used for the simple chocolate cake section.
-This time, I will use `<ul>` and `<li>` tags.
-I am using the class name `textSection` to keep the same CSS rules as the simple chocolate cake section.
+To add a section with text, include any html you want inside a `div`.
+Then, add the appropriate CSS. `<p>` and `<h3>` tags were used for the simple chocolate cake section.
+This time, we will use `<ul>` and `<li>` tags.
+You can use the class name `textSection` to keep the same CSS rules as the simple chocolate cake section.

 ```html
 <div class="textSection">